We are happy to announce our speakers and team of the TLS 2023 (in alphabetical order). Click on the pictures to learn more about the person.

 In addition, she is the lead Author Coordinator of the Central and South America chapter, AR6/WGII/IPCC (Intergovernmental Panel on Climate Change).

-Prof Florentina Paraschiv
+Prof Dr Florentina Paraschiv

 Florentina Paraschiv | Professor of Financial Economics